datavaluepeople/dvp-defining-docs/README.md

 ## Purpose of datavaluepeople

-The purpose of datavaluepeople is to enable its partners and members work lives to achieve the
+The purpose of datavaluepeople is to enable its partners and members' work lives to achieve the
 following:
 - Have high level of ownership over their work, time, and energy
 - Be fun, enjoyable, and satisfying